thatfiredev/firebase-compose/README.md

 ### Compatibility with Firebase libraries

-FirebaseCompose libraries have the following transitive dependencies on the Firebase SDK:
+Firebase Compose libraries have the following transitive dependencies on the Firebase SDK:
 ```
 firebase-ui-database
 |--- com.google.firebase:firebase-database-ktx